Forming the Present Perfect in Spanish: Sentences + Practice

 m.
 Gram.
 A tense that places the action, process or state expressed by the verb at a time before the present in an unfinished time.
 The form “He cantado” (I have sung) corresponds to the present perfect in Spanish.

 In simple terms, “el pretérito perfecto compuesto” or present perfect in Spanish will be used to talk about actions that started in the past and may still have continuity in the present, for example, life experiences or specific actions that we have carried out in a given period of time, e.g. things we have done during this year.
-This grammatical time corresponds to the present perfect of the English language, and we will essentially use it the same way.
+This grammatical tense corresponds to the present perfect of the English language, and we will essentially use it the same way.

 The present perfect in Spanish - Rues, sentences and Practice - El pretérito perfecto compuesto